 Interesting Fact about Gateway of India: It was from the Gateway of India that the last British ships set sail for England in the 20th century.

 What you should see.
 There are steps behind the gateway which allow you to take trips to Elephanta Island.

 Mahabodhi Temple is where Gautam Buddha is believed to have attained enlightenment while meditating under a fig tree.
 The Bodhi tree is the descendant of the Fig tree and lies in close proximity to the temple.
 The earliest temple, however, dates back to Asoka’s rule in the 3rd century BC.
 It houses an enormous Buddha statue touching the earth with his right hand.

 Interesting Fact About Mahabodhi Temple, Gya: Bodhimanda is the spot under the Bodhi tree where Gautam Buddha is believed to have achieved enlightenment.
 According to legends, this spot will be the last to disappear when the world ends and the first to reappear on the recreation of the world.

 What you should see.
 The Jewel Walk is the crowd puller, because this is the same spot where the Lord Buddha is believed to have gone on a seven days walking meditation after he was enlightened.

 11. Victoria Memorial, Kolkata

-Know this fact.
-There are two sets of mysterious inscriptions on the monument.
+Interesting Fact about Victoria Memorial: There are two sets of mysterious inscriptions on the monument.
 One of that is VRI which stands for Victoria Regina Imperatrix (Victoria Queen and Empress) and the other is Dieu Et Mon Droit (God and my right).